Frequently Asked Questions

 Review

-• NCIUA - NCIUA reviews the application for pre-eligibility.
+• NCIUA Grant Team - The Grant Team at NCIUA reviews the application for pre-eligibility.

-• IBHS - IBHS reviews the application to verify that the property is eligible for a FORTIFIED Roof™.
+• IBHS - IBHS reviews the application to verify that the property is eligible for an IBHS FORTIFIED Roof™.

 Construction

-• Policyholder - If selected to continue with the grant process, the policyholder will request bid(s) from contractor(s) through the Strengthen Your Coastal Roof dashboard.
+• Policyholder - After the application is approved, the policyholder requests bid(s) from contractor(s) through the Strengthen Your Coastal Roof dashboard.

 • The policyholder can decide how many bids to obtain.

-• NCIUA provides a list of contractors who are experienced and knowledgeable about IBHS and the IBHS FORTIFIED Roof™ Program.
+• NCIUA provides an extensive list of contractors who are experienced and knowledgeable about IBHS and the IBHS FORTIFIED Roof™ Program.

-• Policyholder - The policyholder logs in to their Strengthen Your Coastal Roof dashboard to review the contractor(s) bid(s) and select their desired contractor.
+• Policyholder - The policyholder logs in to the Strengthen Your Coastal Roof dashboard to review the contractor(s) bid(s) and select their desired contractor.
+If the selected contractor has a preferred FORTIFIED Evaluator for the construction project, the policyholder is required to provide approval.
+If the contractor does not have a preferred FORTIFIED Evaluator, the Strengthen Your Coastal Roof Grant Team will have one assigned.

-• Evaluator - Once the contractor has been selected, a FORTIFIED Evaluator will be assined to inspect the property and collect details before, during, and after the project to verify that roof materials and construction meet FORTIFIED standards so a FORTIFIED Roof™ designation can be awarded.
+• The FORTIFIED Evaluator will be assigned to inspect the property and collect details before, during, and after the project to verify the roof materials and construction meet FORTIFIED standards so an IBHS FORTIFIED Roof™ designation can be awarded.

-• No work should begin until the evaluator has been assigned and in contact with the policyholder and contractor.
+• No work should begin until all parties have been in communication.

 Final Approval